 5 Questions You MUST Ask Before You Install a New Mailbox

-1. I’m Not Digging Up My Utilities, Am I?
+1. I’m Not Digging Up Utilities, Am I?

 2. What Style of Mailbox Do I Want?

-Then there are the popular kind that has a planter on the back of them and has an arm that extends outwards, which I think looks fantastic!
+Then there is the popular kind that has a planter on the back of them and has an arm that extends outwards, which I think looks awesome!

-You can also buy a really inexpensive pressure treated wooden post (which is what I am trying to build!).
+You can also construct a really inexpensive pressure treated wooden mailbox post.
 It only costs about $25, and you could paint it to your liking.

-Since I’m trying to build my own, I’ve decided I need to find some DIY plans to build your own mailbox post, like this one, which is probably much more labor intensive, but so much more rewarding!
-I’m seriously hoping I can carry out this project….
+If you’re trying to build your own mailbox, these are great DIY plans to build your own mailbox post, which is probably much more labor intensive, but so much more rewarding!

-Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to smash into it when she comes to visit on Christmas?
-Yep–your 85 year old Aunt Gertrude.
+Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to accidentally into it when she comes to visit on Christmas?
+Yep–your 85-year-old Aunt Betty.